 Although we cannot predict the number of interns we can hire throughout the year, we also have a number of volunteer opportunities available which can involve anything from short, discrete research projects to long-term projects.

 Applicants for internships should have an interest in civil liberties and civil rights, excellent writing and communication skills, and the initiative and energy to see projects to completion, and a commitment to racial justice, diversity, equity, and inclusion in the workplace.

 Applicants are required to submit an Internship Application Form.
 During the online application process, all applicants will be required to submit a cover letter, resume, and a writing sample.
 If the candidate is selected for an interview, references and unofficial transcripts may be requested at that time.

 For all other internships, we will begin reviewing applications on:

-- February 28 - for the summer internship program
+- February 28 - for the summer undergraduate internship program

 - July 15 - for the fall internship program